 WHEN?
 Key dates.

 While the development strategy focusses on the next 30 years, it includes a series of fixed term goals such as opening up new housing areas and significantly increasing opportunities for more homes in the existing Tauranga city urban area over the next 10 years.
-Submissions on the latest version of the FDS will be invited later this year
+We're consulting on the Tauranga Urban Strategy at the same time.